Potassium deficiency (plants): Plant adaptation to low-K environments

 When potassium is readily available in the soil, a plant absorb it through plasma membrane channels and high-affinity H+/K+ transporters and store it in vacuoles.
 However, when K+ is present at very low concentrations, vacuolar K+ is used to feed the cytoplasm.

 This process is initiated by a Ca2+-dependent signaling network which induces the release of K+ from the vacuole to the cytosol.

 Prevention and cure

 The most widely used potassium fertilizer is potassium chloride (muriate of potash).
 Other inorganic potassium fertilizers include potassium nitrate, potassium sulfate, and monopotassium phosphate.
-Potassium-rich treatments suitable for organic farming include feeding with home-made comfrey liquid, adding seaweed meal, vermiculite, composted bracken, and compost rich in decayed banana peels.
 Wood ash also has high potassium content but must be used cautiously due its effect on pH level.
 Adequate moisture is necessary for effective potassium uptake; low soil water reduces K uptake by plant roots.
 Liming acidic soils can increase potassium retention in some soils by reducing leaching; practices that increase soil organic matter can also increase potassium retention.